cabarius/ToyBox/ToyBox/README.txt

 Current features include

 Ver 1.1.3
     Party Editor > Classes
         Can now adjust character level, mythic level, and indivual class level without triggering level up Reset character level to current xp
         Added text field for direct stat editing
     Cheap Tricks
-	    Gold and party exprience increase
+        Gold and party experience increase
-	    Added Cheap Trick for Unlocking All Mythic Paths Search 'n Pick
+        Added Cheap Trick for Unlocking All Mythic Paths Increased max feat multiplier to 10
+    Search 'n Pick
         Added a fun teleport feature to blueprint browser (Entr Points) Added more filter categories
     Misc
-		Added divider lines (optional) to make it easier to look through lists of blueprints, features, abilities, spells, etc Improved look of checkboxes (got rid of distracting red x and made them grey) Improved formating of spellbook names and avoid blank names where possible Fixed issue during level up where the game might demand you pick a feature (feat, boon, etc) from a list where nothing was available.
+        Added divider lines (optional) to make it easier to look through lists of blueprints, features, abilities, spells, etc
+        Improved look of checkboxes (got rid of distracting red x and made them grey) Improved formating of spellbook names and avoid blank names where possible Fixed issue during level up where the game might demand you pick a feature (feat, boon, etc) from a list where nothing was available.
 This makes feat multiplier work in many cases where it didn't even in bag of tricks.
-    Increased max feat multiplier to 10
     Fixed issue where movement speed multiplier was not being applied correctly Fixed bug that was preventing bard/azata build from spending resource points Fixed issue that prevented adding 9th level spells

 Ver 1.1.2
     Fixed bug where you could only toggle to show stats/facts/abilities/etc for main character even though you selected a toggle on another
     Fixed bug that broke abilities and cooldowns during combat Added bonus feature 'Unlimited Actions During Turn' for Turn Based Combat Tweaks to party editor UI and labels
 Ver 1.1.1
     Fixed Party Editor bug where it would get out of sync with the party, especially when loading other saves Added Nearby Units and show distance to other units Ver 1.1.0
     Cheap Tricks
         Ported ~3 dozen flags, multipliers, etc patches from Bag of Tricks (see below for full list) Search 'n Pick
         New things to browse: Abilities, Spellbooks, Many specific equipment types Can now Add/Remove abilities, spells, spellbooks
     Party Editor
         Can now browse and add blueprints in the party editor for various toggles (Show All) Toggles to show classes, buffs, abilities and spellbook and can edit all but classes Toggles in party editor now close other toggles Show counts of some toggles like classes and spells Can see Friendlies, Enemies and All Units!
     Performance
         Switched blueprint loading to async (no more freezing of app when you do first searcy) Loading indicator on startup
         Massively improved performance on Party Editor and Search 'n Pick lists Cleaned up UI and bug fixes
     Ported BoT Features - this is experimental so please report bugs https://github.com/cabarius/ToyBox/issues Flags
             Whole Team Moves Same Speed
             Instant Cooldown
             Spontaneous Caster Scroll Copy
             Disable Equipment Restrictions
             Disable Dialog Restrictions
             Infinite Charges On Items
             No Friendly Fire On AOEs
             Free Meta-Magic
             No Material Components
             Instant Rest After Combat
         Multipliers
             Experience
             Money Earned
             Sell Price
             Encumberance
             Spells Per Day
             Movement Speed
             Travel Speed
             Companion Cost
             Enemy HP Multiplier
             Buff Duration
         Level Up
             Feats Multiplier
             Always Able To Level Up
             Add Full Hit Die Value
             Ignore Class And Feat Restrictions
             Ignore Prerequisites When Choosing A Feat
             Ignore Caster Type And Spell Level Restrictions Ignore Forbidden Archetypes
             Ignore Required Stat Values
             Ignore Alignment When Choosing A Class
             Skip Spell Selection
 Ver 1.0.5
     Ported Dialog Preview from Kingdom Resolution Mod.
 Now you can get a preview of results from Dialog, Alignment Restricted Dialog, Events and Random Encounters
 Ver 1.0.6
     Major Overhaul of the UI.
 Each major area of features is in a separate tab (Cheap Tricks, Party Editor, Blueprint Search, Quest Resolution)
     Added experimental Respec Feature
     Fixed bug where the arrows were backwards in add/remove rank and also made sure it couldn't take you below 1 Various stability improvements
 Ver 1.0.4
     Search Character Picker - Can now add features to a specifically chosen party member Quest Resolution - browse and modify progress in your quests (great for dealing with bugged quests) Improved layout at lower resolutions (not perfect yet) Improved search performance
     Misc other improvements
 Ver 1.0.3
     Party picker now lets you browse Party, Party & Pets, All Characters, Active Companions.
 Remote Companions, Mercs, Pets Add/Remove party members
     eleport Party To You
     Run Perception Check
     ToggleTabHighlightsMode is ported from Spacehamster's awesome Kingdom Resolution Mod for Kingmaker https://www.nexusmods.com/pathfinderkingmaker/mods/36 based on code originally by fireundubh
 Ver 1.0.2
     Browse and  remove features by party member (back up before using) Various cheats based on console commands
 Ver 1.0.0
     Search and entire blueprint catalog for feats, features, items and more Browse party members, level up, mythic level up, modify stats

 To use search type a string into the search field at the bottom and hit enter or click the search button.
 At first you have to wait 10 seconds or so for the blueprints to load but after that, it is fast.
 You choose a category with the provided toolbar.